MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 1. On the **Automated organizational data import** page:
     1. Give your connection a name.

-    1. Enter the app ID that your Microsoft 365 IT admin gave you.
+    1. Enter the app ID that your Microsoft 365 admin gave you.

     1. Save.
 1. Select the connection you named in step 3a as the new data source.